Jenittap/test2/README.md

 # test2
-Simple program to print Hai or Welcome
+Simple Java program to print Hai or Welcome